citp/privacy-policy-historical/b/bo/bos/bose.com.md

   * Complete a purchase or provide the Services you have requested, including invoicing and accounting
   * Respond to your request for information and provide you with more effective and efficient customer service
   * Provide you with updates and information about products you have purchased from us
+  * Review and process employment applications, as discussed further below in the “Employment Applications” section
   * Contact you by email, postal mail, or phone regarding Bose and third-party products, services, surveys, research studies, promotions, special events and other subjects that we think may be of interest to you
   * Customize the advertising and content on the Services
   * Help us better understand your interests and needs, and improve the Services
+  * Engage in analysis, research, and reports regarding use of our Services
   * Synthesize and derive insights from your use of different Services
-  * Engage in analysis, research, and reports regarding use of our Services
   * Provide, manage, and improve the Services and their performance, and test and create new products, features, and services
-  * Secure our websites, products, software, applications, or Bose retail stores Understand and resolve app crashes and other issues being reported
+  * Secure our websites, products, software, applications, or Bose retail stores
+  * Understand and resolve app crashes and other issues being reported
   * Comply with any procedures, laws, and regulations which apply to us where it is necessary for our legitimate interests or the legitimate interests of others
   * Establish, exercise, or defend our legal rights where it is necessary for our legitimate interests or the legitimate interests of others

+_Note to Mexican users_ : Please note that under Mexican law, you have 5 days from the date you provide your personal data to Bose to inform our Data Protection Officer at the contact information listed below if you object to certain uses of your data.
+If you would like to make such a request, please contact us and we will process your request in accordance with applicable legal requirements.
+If you do not make such a request within the 5-day period, you hereby consent to all uses of your data as indicated above.

-**_Combined Information._** For the purposes discussed in this Privacy Policy, we may combine the information that we collect through the Services with information that we receive from other sources, both online and offline, and use such combined information in accordance with this Privacy Policy.
+**Combined Information**.
+For the purposes discussed in this Privacy Policy, we may combine the information that we collect through the Services with information that we receive from other sources, both online and offline, and use such combined information in accordance with this Privacy Policy.

-**_Aggregate/Anonymous Data._** We may aggregate and/or anonymize any information collected through the Services so that such information can no longer be linked to you or your device (“Aggregate/Anonymous Information”).
+**Aggregate/Anonymous Data.** We may aggregate and/or anonymize any information collected through the Services so that such information can no longer be linked to you or your device (“Aggregate/Anonymous Information”).
 We may use Aggregate/Anonymous Information for any purpose, including without limitation for research and marketing purposes, and may also share such data with any third parties, including advertisers, promotional partners, and sponsors.

 ##  LEGAL BASES FOR USE OF YOUR INFORMATION